pynat/mkr_coin/README.md

 ## Correlation for MKRUSDT

 Key observations:
-`7d_ma` and `30d_ma` show high correlation with `close` and `open`, indicating their importance for price trends.
+* '7d_ma' and '30d_ma': Highly correlated with 'close' and 'open', indicating their importance for identifying price trends
-`atr` (Average True Range) is moderately correlated with price indicators, highlighting its role in volatility analysis.
+* 'atr' (Average True Range) is moderately correlated with price indicators, emphasizing its role in volatility analysis

-Indicators like `adx` and `rsi` show weak correlations with price-related variables but can provide additional signals.
+* Indicators like 'adx' and 'rsi' have weak correlations with price-related variables but useful for providing additional signals
-`volume` and `volume_change` exhibit moderate correlations with certain price metrics, making them valuable for demand-supply analysis.
+* 'volume' and 'volume_change' are moderately correlated with certain price metrics, making them valuable for demand-supply analysis
-`growth_future_1h` and `growth_future_24h` have weak correlations with other features, suggesting they could be challenging targets to predict directly.
+* 'growth_future_1h' and 'growth_future_24h' have weak correlations with other features, suggesting they may be challenging targets to predict directly
-A combination of moving averages (`7d_ma`, `30d_ma`), volatility (`atr`), and volume-based features can provide a strong basis for predicting MKR price trends.
+* Feature Combination: Moving averages, volatility, and volume-based features form a strong foundation for predicting MKR price trends

 ![Correlation Matrix](images/correlation_matrix_mkr.png)